 Regardless of which avenue you choose, your Valentine’s Day email should be constructed carefully and include a segmented list of targets, provide something of value (such as a discount, coupon, or a whitepaper), and a killer subject line.
 According to Vertical Response, a great subject line can take your Valentine’s Day email to the next level.
 Some examples of killer subject lines listed are “We’re making Valentine’s Day a little sweeter,” “Will You Be Our Valentine?
 Sweepstakes, News and More to Show our LUV,” and “Show Your Files some love.”

-Since social media is probably the most important tool for your company to keep current and up-to-date, platforms such as Twitter, Facebook, Instagram and more are the perfect channels to add a spice of Valentine’s Day cheer.
+Since social media is probably the most important tool for your company to keep current and up-to-date, platforms such as Twitter, Facebook, Instagram, and more are the perfect channels to add a spice of Valentine’s Day cheer.
 Social media platforms can include the same content used in the newsletter (posted in a timely fashion) and can be used to add snippets of Valentine’s Day spirit.
-Also, choosing the right hashtags and platform can add value.
+Also, choosing the right hashtags and platforms can add value.
 A few examples of how to apply Valentine’s Day to social media accounts include updating avatars and cover images for the day, posting behind-the-scenes snippets of why and how much employees love what they do, and other reasons why the day is extra “sweet.”

 Across all platforms and media, it’s important to create content such as videos and graphics that can be posted and sent through email and social media.
 One example of how a B2B company did this came from Cisco, which created a humorous video ad titled “The Perfect Gift for Valentine’s Day” that promoted a router.
 This content combined great messaging with humor that kept it relevant.